Ponce, Puerto Rico: Economy

 Traditionally the city's economy had depended almost entirely on the sugarcane industry.
-Since around the 1950s, however, the town's economy has diversified and today its economy revolves around a mixed-industry manufacturing sector, retail, and tourism.New Initiatives Set to Boost Ponce's Economy.
-Summit Reports 2003.
-Summit Communications, New York, NY.
-Retrieved 25 November 2009.
+Since around the 1950s, however, the town's economy has diversified and today its economy revolves around a mixed-industry manufacturing sector, retail, and tourism.
 The building of a mega port, anticipated to be completed in 2012, is expected to add significantly to the area's economy.
 Agriculture, retail, and services are also significant players in the local economy.
 It is considered an agricultural, trade, and distribution center, with manufacturing that includes electronics, communications equipment, food processing, pharmaceutical drugs, concrete plants, scientific instruments and rum distilling as well as an established gourmet coffee agricultural industry.
 The city, though, suffers from an unemployment rate that hovers around the 15 percent mark.

 Manufacturing

 The municipality is considered one of the most developed municipalities in Puerto Rico.
 Its manufacturing sectors include electronic and electrical equipment, communications equipment, food processing, pharmaceutical drugs, concrete plants, and scientific instruments.
 It also produces leather products, needlework, and fish flour to a lesser extent.
 Ponce is home to the Serralles rum distillery, which manufactures Don Q, and to Industrias Vassallo, a leader in PVC manufacturing.
 Other important local manufacturers are Ponce Cement, Cristalia Premium Water, Rovira Biscuits Corporation, and Café Rico.
 Ponce was once the headquarters for Puerto Rico Iron Works, Ponce Salt Industries, and Ponce Candy Industries.